HOA Homeowners' Rights Task Force

 Only one legitimate organization representing Colorado homeowners

-by Kathleen MacKenzie, 9 months ago
+by Kathleen MacKenzie, over 1 year ago

 Please appoint to the HB-1105 HOA Homeowners' Rights Task Force Stan Hrincevich of the Colorado HOA Forum.
 The Colorado HOA Forum is the only organization in the state working to protect the rights of the thousands of Colorado homeowners required to be part of a HOA.
 The Community Associations Institute masquerades as a homeowner advocate, when in fact it is the opposite.
 CAI represents the many unregulated entities who make money from volunteer HOA Boards, from management companies to attorneys.
 The interests of these groups will already be well-represented from what I can see of the HOA Task Force make-up...
 Continue reading